Uncrewed Aircraft Systems

 The NOAA Uncrewed Aircraft Systems Handbook provides guidance to NOAA users of UAS and a framework for the safe and efficient operation of UAS operated or sponsored by NOAA.
 The handbook supplements NAO 216-104A: Management and Utilization of Aircraft and the AOC Uncrewed Aircraft Systems Operations Policy.

-NOAA researchers or field offices wanting to utilize a sUAS should contact AOC at email@example.com.
+NOAA researchers or field offices wanting to utilize a sUAS should contact the team at firstname.lastname@example.org

 Learn more about NOAA UAS privacy at: https://www.omao.noaa.gov/learn/aircraft-operations/about/noaa-unmanned-...